RoyalIcing/RoyalIcing/2023/how-is-a-webassembly-module-like-a-ruby-class.md

 # How is a WebAssembly module like a Ruby class?

 You may have heard of WebAssembly.
 If so, you probably know you can write C or Rust and compile it to WebAssembly.
-But here’s a different model — after writing a WebAssembly DSL I think it looks a lot like a Ruby class.
+But here’s a different mental model — after exploring WebAssembly the past couple of years, I think it actually looks a lot like a Ruby class.

 ## WebAssembly modules ~= Ruby classes